It is not only your child who has anxiety attacks at the start of every school year.

-However, if your child is well prepared for the initial Key Stages; if you know what to expect and how to help, you can minimise your and your little student’s stress.
+However, if your child is well-prepared for the initial Key Stages; if you know what to expect and how to help for English, you can minimise your and your little student's stress.

 This article is an overview of what to expect in English classes during these first years at school, ways to help your child get ahead and tips to make English learning more fun, for you and your child.

 Primary school English teachers build on Early Years Foundation Stage elements of academics, a facet of which is studying English.

 During Year One, your English learner will develop the ability to combine syllables into words when reading.
 S/he will apply this skill every time s/he reads a new word.